ShashankMishra/backend/src/main/resources/docs/rate_limiting_implementation.md

 ## Redis Data Structure

 The rate limiting implementation uses a Redis sorted set to store the timestamps of requests.
-The key of the sorted set is a combination of the rate limiting type (user or IP), the user ID or IP address, and the method name.
+The key of the sorted set is a combination of the rate limiting type (user or IP), the user ID or IP address, and a unique method signature.

+The key format is as follows:

+`rate-limit:<type>:<id>:<fully_qualified_class_name>#<method_name>(<parameter_types>)`

+For example:

+`rate-limit:ip:127.0.0.1:com.qrust.user.api.ScanController#get(java.util.UUID)`

+This key structure ensures that each method, including overloaded methods, has a unique rate-limiting key.
+It also avoids issues with CDI proxies by using the declaring class's canonical name.

 The value of each element in the sorted set is the timestamp of the request.